 Prague is a popular destination not just because it’s one of the most affordable cities around Europe, but also because the culture is significantly different from the rest of Europe.

 If you only have 3 days in Prague, refer to this handy dandy Prague travel guide for some inspiration on what to do in Prague!
+If you really only have 2 days to spare, this alternative itinerary might suit you better.

 Read other useful posts about Prague: